 Drawn to the Trinity economics department’s focus on development and gender, Nouf returned in 2022 as a research assistant working to evaluate a graduation from poverty program in Malawi before starting her PhD.
 Her research interests continue to center on development, poverty alleviation, gender, and women’s empowerment.

-Nouf is also committed to taking part in expanding the role of policy-relevant research in the Middle East.
-“My personal goal would be to contribute to the movement expanding the use of research and rigorous evidence in Jordan and the Middle East, and I’m very keen on continuing to work with the J-PAL research network,” Nouf says.
+Nouf is also committed to taking part in expanding the role of policy-relevant research in the Middle East and was recently selected for the first cohort of the J-PAL Middle East and North Africa Scholars Fellowship, which supports early career researchers looking to work on randomized evaluations in the region with mentorship from J-PAL affiliates.
+She says, “My personal goal would be to contribute to the movement expanding the use of research and rigorous evidence in Jordan and the Middle East, and I’m very keen on continuing to work with the J-PAL research network,” Nouf says.
 Seeing a DEDP alum go on to become a passionate advocate for global perspectives in development research is a remarkable moment for the program, and a reflection of the program’s success in training the next generation of researchers and decision-makers.

 Opening doors to young researchers in Latin America

 Brian Daza is a PhD student at the University of Michigan.
 Hailing from Peru, his journey to the DEDP program began with, as Brian describes it, “the best Google search of his life.”
 The search led him to the DEDP MicroMasters course Foundations of Development Policy.
 Like many DEDP students, Brian completed the MicroMasters courses while working full time, and even watched many of the lecture videos during his long bus commute to work at the Unit of Planning and Budget of the Peruvian Ministry of Education in Lima.